facebookarchive/caffe2/_docs/caffe-migration.md

 ## Troubleshooting

 Some older versions of Caffe produced models that are not convertible by this translator.
 Generally speaking you can manage this with a custom script that stuffs your layers into [blobs](/doxygen-python/html/namespaceworkspace.html#a34cb41f806c820ea5ce1876ee3aa29f0) and you label them.

+[Utilize the appropriate upgrade binary from Caffe's tools](https://github.com/BVLC/caffe/tree/master/tools) to upgrade to the latest version of Caffe, then try our Caffe to Caffe2 translator.